keisukenakatsuka/researchOS100/README.md

 Day 052 focused on introducing a read-only orchestration layer aggregating outputs from 047–051.
 It generates regime-level strategic synthesis—including executive summary, macro shifts, opportunities, and risks—representing the weekly closure of the research intelligence loop.

 Day 053 focused on implementing a Notion-driven GitHub timer sync that automates private→production promotion.
 It reads enabled GITHUB_TIMER_DB rows, commits/pushes private changes, selectively copies eligible files to production with path safety checks and mtime gating, then commits/pushes prod and updates Notion timestamps for scheduled launchd execution.

+Day 054 focused on establishing the Values Foundation layer of researchOS.
+It generates twelve canonical value domains, structures behavioral translations and reflection prompts, supports optional LLM refinement, and persists a versioned Codex to Notion—defining the long-term orientation layer beneath daily execution.

+Day 055 focused on operationalizing value alignment through interactive reflection.
+It captures voice transcripts, collects importance and alignment scores, auto-generates summaries and behavioral adjustments, and writes structured entries to ROS_Alignment_Log—transforming abstract values into measurable, reviewable alignment signals.

+Day 056 focused on evaluating strategic co-investment fit between a corporate investor and B Capital.
+It compares historical investments using embedding-based filtering and LLM similarity scoring, clusters matched companies into thematic domains, and generates a structured strategic report—turning dispersed portfolio data into actionable partnership intelligence.

+Day 057 focused on redesigning Daily Logs as a single-day hub with browser-based input and direct Notion synchronization.
+It captures raw reflections, satisfaction, energy level, and value domains, then upserts by LogDate—establishing a structured foundation for downstream structuring, preparation, and morning commitment workflows.

 ▪️ Technical Environment: